-- There is a very strong sporting heritage at All Hallows at both local and representative level. - We now have 6 specialist PE teachers.
-This has resulted in a greater range of courses being offered. - In order to give pupils the very best chance of achieving a high grade, it is essential that pupils train with a local club and represent a team outside of All Hallows in their chosen sport.
+- There is a very strong sporting heritage at All Hallows at both local and representative level. - The PE Department is fully staffed by specialist teachers. - In order to give pupils the very best chance of achieving a high grade, it is essential that pupils train with a local club and represent a teams both in and outside of All Hallows in their chosen sport.

-The Certificate of Personal Effectiveness
+Vocational Pathway Certificate of Personal Effectiveness